 Slatin is best known for taking urban exploration photography, as well as photos of natural landscapes and locomotives.
 She has never been one to be content to stay still or pigeonhole herself into one category of photography.
 Often known as “urbex” by adventure photography enthusiasts, urban exploration photos also serve as a way to preserve the history of buildings before they are lost to time.

 Thomas has a passion for historical building photography, as these photos help to preserve the history of many small towns in America.
 In fact, at times, these photos actually help to preserve the buildings themselves.
 Sometimes, the exposure that the photos bring the property brings along an interesting buyer who is willing to restore the property to its original state.
-This is why Thomas makes himself available to property owners in the Northeast United States who are currently restoring historical properties.
-He’s also available to those looking to restore old locomotives for historical purposes.
+This is why Thomas makes herself available to property owners in the Northeast United States who are currently restoring historical properties.
+She’s also available to those looking to restore old locomotives for historical purposes.

-After all, what makes a Getty Images master photographer goes beyond simply the experience and skills coming from decades of taking photographs.
+After all, what makes a master photographer goes beyond simply the experience and skills coming from decades of taking photographs.
 There’s also the human element of photography, sharing stories that educate, bring awareness, and preserve valuable culture elements of our communities.
 Slatin’s photos also stress the value and importance of the structures and people around us, teaching us all about the common threads that connect all of us.

 ~ Amelia “Phoenix” Desertsong

 2 thoughts on “What Makes a Master Photographer?”

 Comments are closed.